 Large annual expenses are paid.
 This one is a bit subjective, but I have found that aside from the upcoming holidays, most people have already paid most of their “big-ticket” expenses for the year: vacations, tuition at the beginning of a semester, renovation projects, etc.

 Proposed tax changes.
 There was proposed legislation in 2021 to eliminate or greatly reduce the ability to create “mega back door Roth” contributions.
-For now, this is just a proposal that must be voted on to pass into law, but it is obviously in the crosshairs of some lawmakers in Congress.
+It did not pass, but it is obviously in the crosshairs of some lawmakers in Congress.
 It is worth considering, as this strategy may not be available in the coming years.

 Please reach out to us with questions – we have deep expertise assisting clients explore their 401(k) plan options.
 As always, please consult with the appropriate tax and financial professionals before making any decisions about your situation.
 Feel free to send an email to me or the Amplius team at AWA@ampliuswealth.com.